MTrab/danfoss_ally/README.md

 #### HACS

 - Ensure that HACS is installed.
+- Add this repository as a custom repository
 - Search for and install the "Danfoss Ally" integration.
 - Restart Home Assistant.